Part 3 of 5 of the "What Americans Can Teach Europeans" Series

 Moreover, the American smile isn’t as fake as it seems.
 Many Americans are genuinely happy.
 Americans are positive people who usually give strangers the benefit of the doubt.
 There are plenty of cynical Americans, but when it comes to one-on-one interactions, Americans often assume that the other person is a good guy.
 That makes them sincerely smile.

 Of course, I have a cultural bias because I grew up in America, the land of the smiles.
 However, America doesn’t have a monopoly on smiles.
-Most people from Asia, South America, Africa, and the Middle East all tend to wear a smile on their face by default.
+Most people from Asia, Latin America, Africa, and Oceania all tend to wear a smile on their face by default.
 Their service personnel smile warmly often.
 In other words, judged on a global scale, Americans aren’t weird because they smile so much.
 It’s the Eastern Europeans who are weird because they smile so little.

 P.S.
 Southeastern Europe (especially around Bosnia, Macedonia, Albania, and Southern Serbia) people have a tendency to smile as much of most of the non-European world.